Enriching continuous Lagrange finite element approximation spaces using neural networks: Prior construction using parametric PINNs

 \subsection{Physics-Informed Neural Networks for parametric PDEs}

-Physics-Informed Neural Networks, or PINNs, were introduced by \cite{RAISSI2019686} for solving a PDE with Neural Networks.
+Physics-Informed Neural Networks, or PINNs, were introduced by~\cite{RAISSI2019686} for solving a PDE with \RTwo{neural networks}.
 The main idea is to recast a PDE as an optimization problem.
-We illustrate the method on our problem~\eqref{eq:ob_pde}, which we extend, in this section, to non-homogeneous Dirichlet boundary conditions.
-Moreover, we introduce a dependency on some physical parameters, making the problem of interest a parametric PDE.
-Unlike classical PINNs, which train for a specific case of boundary conditions or physical parameters, parametric PINNs seek to learn a generalized solution covering a range of parameters.
-They incorporate these parameters as additional inputs to the network, allowing greater flexibility in solving problems where physical conditions or properties vary.
-Moreover, since they are based on a combination of neural networks and the Monte-Carlo method, PINNs are ideally suited to solving such higher-dimensional problems.
+We illustrate the method on our problem~\eqref{eq:ob_pde}, which we now extend to non-homogeneous Dirichlet boundary conditions.
+Moreover, recall that the problem of interest is a parametric PDE.
+Unlike classical PINNs, which are trained for specific physical parameters, parametric PINNs seek to learn a generalized solution covering a range of parameters.
+They incorporate these parameters as additional inputs to the network, allowing greater flexibility in solving problems where physical conditions or properties vary. \RTwo{Moreover, since they are based on neural networks, PINNs are ideally suited to solving such higher-dimensional problems.
+This advantage is compounded when one uses Monte-Carlo integration to estimate the loss functions, as its convergence rate is also insensitive to the dimension.}